* Arvind Kejriwal’s Response to ED Summons:

 The public perception of this situation is divided.
 Supporters of Kejriwal view his actions as a stand against political oppression, while critics argue that his refusal to appear before the ED raises questions about accountability and transparency.

-The case is based on First Information Report (FIR) filed by the Central Bureau of Investigation (CBI) that claims there were numerous irregularities in the creation and execution of the Delhi excise policy (2021–2022).
+The case is based on a First Information Report (FIR) filed by the Central Bureau of Investigation (CBI) that claims there were numerous irregularities in the creation and execution of the Delhi excise policy (2021–2022).
 The policy was rescinded in response to accusations of corruption.
 The ED has stated that the AAP used kickbacks worth Rs 45 crore generated via the policy as part of its assembly elections campaign in Goa in 2022.
 The ED made this claim in its sixth charge sheet, which was filed on December 2, 2023, and named AAP leader Sanjay Singh and his aide Sarvesh Mishra.

 .
 Saurabh Bharadwaj addresses crowd outside AAP office: